makarovaiuliia/web-larek-frontend/README.md

 	price: number | null;
 }

-/* Интерфейс элемента корзины покупок. Включает в себя id и price.
-Id - для отправки данных заказа на сервер, а price - чтобы посчитать итоговую сумму заказа */
+/* Interface for shopping cart items.
+Includes id and price.
+Id is for sending order data to the server, and price is to calculate the total order amount */

 export interface IShoppingListItem {
 	id: string;